ABOhiccups/GBI-480p-Fullscreen-Presets/README.md

 - Retro mode (Blue LED) for Game Boy and Game Boy Color.

 ## Types of Presets Files
+### GBA 4-3 Folder
+This preset is for Game Boy Advance on 4:3 Screen

+### GBA 16-9 Folder
+This preset is for Game Boy Advance on 16:9 Screen

 ### gbi
 Game Boy Interface Standard Edition